-[Apart from the bucket of chips and chairs for the students to arrange themselves on, the main resource to be developed is the teaching guide version of the above description.
+[Apart from the bucket of chips and chairs for the students to arrange themselves on, the main resource to be developed is the teaching guide version of the above description with the documented instructions – the program(s) themselves in natural language (eg English) form.
 Some trial cases or visual recordings using the actual physical arrangements will help in achieving this?]

 Additional Considerations and Follow-up Questions.

 The exercise builds from simple beginnings.
-Pedagogically the intended lessons are the Seven Secrets, but the learning also needs to develop the appreciation that the secrets are (a) real and (b) of deep and wide significance – to computing and more wider aspects of computation.
+Pedagogically the intended lessons are the Seven Secrets, but the learning also needs to develop the appreciation that the “secrets” are (a) real facts about the world and (b) of deep and wide significance – to computing and more wider aspects of computation.

-How much can be achieved from one session or set of sessions obviously depends on the initial competencies and receptivity of the students.
+How much demystification can be achieved from one session or set of sessions obviously depends on the initial competencies and receptivity of the students.
 Achieving practical demonstration of all 6 rules depends on moving to the simulated exercise after the first 3 or 4 simple hands-on programs, and recognising that we are simply extrapolating from the hands-on reality.

 If that point of knowing and understanding the Seven Secrets is achieved, appreciating their significance and the widest range of possible consequences is open ended.
 Different areas of interest can be stimulated by follow-up questions and exercises.
 Some related to real physical computing devices, languages, programs and real world business and industrial applications, and some related to the deeper significance of computation itself in the biological and cognitive fields as well as fundamental physics.

-[This is a work-in-progress proposal to develop teaching resources to make use of the Dennett materials.
+[This is a work-in-progress proposal to develop teaching resources to make use of the published Dennett materials.
 It is shared in this form to elicit comments and/or inputs for how that can be done to achieve an effective teaching resource or set of resources.
 Comments are invited?]

 Lots of possible follow-up questions: